Dukes have helped over 2,500 register since first hosting the event

 Red and Blue look to get first win of the season

-Tyler Scudder, the former director of player personnel at Western Michigan, is in his third season as linebackers coach for the Dukes and his second season as co-defensive coordinator.
+Tyler Scudder, the former director of player personnel at Western Michigan, is in his fourth season as linebackers coach and third season as co-defensive coordinator.

-In addition to his coaching efforts at Duquesne, Scudder has led Duquesne’s “Be the Match” Bone Marrow Registry Drive the past two springs.
-In tandem with Duquesne’s women’s soccer, swimming and lacrosse teams, the Dukes generated 545 registrants, which was third highest in the country.
+In addition to his coaching efforts at Duquesne, Scudder has led Duquesne's "Be the Match" Bone Marrow Registry Drive the past three springs.
+In tandem with Duquesne's women's soccer, swimming and lacrosse teams, the Dukes generated 777 registrants in 2017, which led the nation.

 At Western Michigan, Scudder helped assemble a 2014 recruiting class that was ranked as the best in Mid-American Conference history by Rivals.com.
 Recruiting sites 247Sports.com and Scout.com also listed the WMU class as the best in the MAC.

 Prior to accepting the position at Western Michigan, Scudder spent three seasons at Indiana University of Pennsylvania.
 While at IUP, he served as cornerbacks coach as well as the assistant recruiting coordinator.
 During his first season at IUP he worked as an assistant with both the linebackers and special teams.
 In 2012, he worked with an IUP defense that ranked first nationally in both scoring and total defense.

 Scudder began his college coaching career at Plymouth State in 2009 where he was the wide receivers coach and special teams assistant.
 He began his coaching career as the co-special teams coordinator at Morgantown High School while he was attending West Virginia University.

 He completed his degree in public relations from WVU in 2009.

 Scudder, his wife Ashley and their son Owen reside in Pittsburgh.